toncho11/luftdaten-display/README.md

 The data is recodred in UTC time, but all the sensors are located in different timzeones all over the world.
 So you need to set the timezone for your sensor if you are trying to match a specific event such as the morning traffic jam with the pollution data.
 For France/Germany you need to usually enter: +2 and for Bulgaria +3.

 The current implementation is in HTML and Javascript(Ajax).
 The project does not use a server side programming language such as PHP neither a database.
 The advatage is that it can be used locally without the need to be hosted on a web-server and without the need of installing anything.

+Future plans:
+  * add moving average for a single sensor
+  * add area chart based on multiple sensors of a city or neighbourhood